 Yes, women can experience pain at other points in their menstrual cycle too.
 Pain at ovulation (release of the egg) is the next most commonly reported pain in the menstrual cycle, but it only affects some women.
 Ovulation typically occurs 14 days before the start of your next period.
 The pain, if it occurs, is known as mittelschmerz or middle pain.
 It is typically experienced in the lower area of the tummy (abdomen), usually on the side that ovulation is occurring.
 It can vary from a dull cramp lasting a day or so to a sharp and sudden twinge.2

 No one is entirely sure why ovulation pain occurs, but one theory is that the discomfort is due to the egg breaking through the wall of the ovary.
 When this occurs, a small amount of blood or fluid is sometimes released, and this is thought to irritate nearby nerves, resulting in pain.3

 Do my period pains mean I have endometriosis?

 For women with endometriosis, often, simple pain killers do not relieve their pain effectively and the pain may continue after the period has finished, even resulting in chronic pelvic pain.
-Women may experience deep pain on intercourse (deep dyspareunia), and problems with pain at the time of ovulation.5
+Women may also experience deep pain on intercourse (deep dyspareunia).6

 Depending on the location of endometriosis tissue, women may also have symptoms of pain or bleeding on opening their bowels, or even when passing urine, especially around the time of their period.
 The effects of endometriosis are varied but can be extremely debilitating for some women.